 In the majority of cases, the symptoms of persistent neck pain can be managed effectively by non-invasive measures as described below.
 The most effective are exercises and in those who are sedentary, increasing general activity levels.

 Specific exercises may be useful to relieve stiffness and discomfort in the spine.
 It is important that you start with a comfortable number for you and build these up gradually.
-We would recommend that you do these twice a day, but you can do more, or less depending on how you get on:

 These are suggested exercises only.
 If you are at all concerned about whether these exercises are suitable for you or if you experience any pain while doing them, please seek appropriate clinical advice from your GP or Physiotherapist.